imyhalex/comp-sci-study-journal/csci1270/operator-execution-continue.md

 __Vectorization Model__
 ![img](./img/Screenshot%202025-10-14%20at%2013.21.34.png)
-- Like the iterator model where each operator implements a Next() function, but..
-- Each operator emits a batch of tuples instead of a single tuple.
+- A hybrid: Each opeartor emits a batch (e.g. 1000 tuples) per `Next()` call.
-    - The operator's internal loop processes multiple tuples at a time.
-    - The size of the batch can vary based on hardware or query properties.
-- Reduces the number of incoration per operators
-- Allows for operators to more easily use vectorized (SIMD) instructions to process batches of tuples.
-- A happy middle between tuple-at-a-time and full materialization models
+- Great for SIMD/vectorization: CPU can process multiple tuples in parallel.
+- Analogy: Instead of passing dishes one by one, a waiter carries a tray with 10 dishes: fewer trips, more efficient.
+- Pros:
+    - Reduce per-tuple overhead
+    - Leverages modern CPU optimizations
+    - Still allows some pipelining
+- Cons:
+    - Slightly more complex buffer managing
+    - Not as fully streaming as tuple-at-a-time

 ### Questions